-The origin of the Mid-Western Region began with the founding of the Columbus, Ohio Chapter in 1945.
-The Chapter hosted the National Convention in April 1947.
-It was the eighth chapter to be organized and was the first chapter not located in the Eastern area of the country.
-This represented the start of the spread of the organization.
-The chapters which later became organized into the Mid-Western Region contributed significantly to the early growth of the organization.
+The Mid-Western Region began with the founding of the Columbus, Ohio Chapter in 1945.
+The Columbus Chapter was the eighth chapter to be organized and was the first chapter not located in the Eastern region of the United States.
+This was the beginning of the organization expanding across the country.
+The Columbus Chapter hosted the 2nd National Convention in April 1947.
+The theme was “The Responsibility of Jack and Jill Mothers”.
+Chapters organized in the Mid-Western Region continued to contribute significantly to the early growth of the organization.

 Today, the Mid-Western Region is made up of over 1300 mothers and 1900 teens and children throughout our 8 states.
-We are represented by 34 chapters that are thriving and making positive contributions in the lives of children in their communities.
+We recently chartered our 35th chapter, South Central Wisconsin, on October 22, 2016.
+We are 35 strong and are thriving and making positive contributions in the lives of children in their communities.
 We remain committed to equipping children to be leaders today and in the future.

 The region’s leadership and her chapters are focused on delivering programming that supports our current regional theme – Living the Jack and Jill Experience: Mission Minded, Dream Driven.